February 11, 2022

 The best time to enroll in a Medigap policy is during the Medigap Open Enrollment Period (OEP).
 This starts when the client’s Medicare Part B coverage goes into effect and ends six months later.
 Those who apply for Medigap after their Open Enrollment Period may face higher premiums.
 Or they may be denied Medigap coverage completely due to their health status.

 Medicare Part D plans cover prescription drugs.
 These are optional and offered to everyone with Medicare.
 They are available as astand-alone plan or bundled with a Medicare Advantage Plan.

 Your clients can enroll in a Part D Prescription Drug Plan during their Initial Enrollment Period.
 If your client delayed enrolling in Part D, they will have two months after the month their employer coverage ends to sign up.

 Talk to your clients about switching to Medicare safely.

 For clients working past 65, the decision to delay Medicare enrollment should be considered carefully.
 Whether your client decides to enroll sooner or later, Medicare can work with their group health plan to cover their medical needs and costs.
 The key is to make a plan.
-That’s why we’ve created a version of this article to share with your clients.
+That’s why we’ve created a version of this article to share with your clients, along with our other Medicare resources.
 Send them an online referral to Healthpilot,.
 Include a link to the article and invite them to discuss how to switch to Medicare safely.